How to Customize Related Posts Block & Shortcode

 Overview of the related posts block in the post editor

-Click the settings sidebar icon
+Click on the settings sidebar icon

 • UX: Contains the settings for the visible elements in the block